Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

-To ensure methodological consistency and fair comparison with prior studies \cite{fan2024mgtsd}, we adopt the standardized training and test splits provided by GluonTS \cite{alexandrov2020gluonts}.
-Model performance is evaluated using a rolling-window framework on the test data.
+For the time series datasets, model performance is evaluated using a rolling-window framework on the test data.
 The number of rolling windows varies by dataset: 7 windows for the Solar, Electricity, and Traffic datasets, 5 for Wikipedia, and 1 and 56 for the KDD-cup and Taxi datasets, respectively.
 Before training, the datasets were standardized using the mean and standard deviation computed for each node (column).
 Missing values in the training portion of the Electricity dataset were handled through seasonal mean imputation.
 Additionally, missing observations in the test split of the KDD-cup dataset were replaced with zeros, following the procedure in \cite{fan2024mgtsd}.
-Similar to prior works \cite{rasul2021autoregressive, tang2021probabilistic}, we incorporate sequential lagged inputs (see Table \ref{Table_prop}) along with fixed temporal covariates, such as day-of-week and hour-of-day embeddings.
-The model is trained for 30 epochs using the Adam optimizer on a single NVIDIA Tesla P100 GPU with 16 GB memory.
+Similar to prior works \citep{rasul2021autoregressive, tang2021probabilistic}, we incorporate sequential lagged inputs (see Table \ref{tab:temporal_data_characteristics}) along with fixed temporal covariates, such as day-of-week and hour-of-day embeddings.
+The model is trained for 30 epochs using the Adam optimizer.
 The learning rate and batch size are selected via temporal cross-validation.

-While existing literature typically constrains the training ensemble size to $2$ \cite{shen2025engression, kraft2026modeling, pathak2026deep}, our methodology introduces the number of in-sample forecast samples, $M$, as a tunable hyperparameter to better optimize model performance.
-During evaluation, we generate $M=100$ out-of-sample trajectories from the trained EnTransformer model to form the forecast ensemble.
+For the spatiotemporal datasets, the context and prediction lengths are given in Table \ref{table:spatiotemporal_dataset_prop}, and the proposed model and baselines were trained for 100 epochs.
+While existing literature typically constrains the training ensemble size to $2$ \citep{kraft2026modeling}, our methodology introduces the number of in-sample forecast samples, $M$, as a tunable hyperparameter to better optimize model performance.
+During evaluation, we generate 100 out-of-sample trajectories from the trained (G)Enformer to form the forecast ensemble.
+The models were trained on a single NVIDIA Tesla P100 GPU with 16 GB memory.
 Further details regarding the hyperparameter settings and search space are provided in Appendix~\ref{app:hypers}.